 Building the Coated Wire Basket

-With the final parts tolerance of each basket being +/- 0.1” after applying the Halar coating, the manufacturing process needed to be incredibly accurate and consistent.
+With the final parts tolerance of each basket being +/- 0.1” after applying the Halar coating, the manufacturing process needed to be accurate and consistent.

 To achieve this consistency, Marlin’s manufacturing team leveraged the company’s extensive lineup of factory automation tools.
-Wire bending robots would take steel wire from the spool, straighten it out, bend it at precise angles, then cut it at the exact right length for each piece of the basket.
+Wire bending robots would take steel wire from the spool, straighten it out, bend it at precise angles, then cut it at the right length for each piece of the basket.

 To finish the basket off, using the electrostatic powder coating process helped to ensure that the Halar layer was as thin as possible while still providing sufficient padding for the client’s delicate metal parts.